-An application for a PSSA designation should be submitted by an IMO member State or more affected member States (i.e., the States bordering the PSSA area) to the IMO and include, apart from the proposed geographical extent of the PSSA, a proposal for at least one associated protective measure447.
+An application for a PSSA designation should be submitted by an IMO member State or more affected member States (i.e., the States bordering the PSSA area) to the IMO and include, apart from the proposed geographical extent of the PSSA, a proposal for at least one associated protective measure.
 If there are already associated protective measures in the area, as currently the case in the Adriatic Sea (i.e., routeing measures, reporting obligations, etc.), then there is no requirement to propose additional associated protective measures, although such measures may be identified in the future.
-In the latter case, the application should identify the threat of damage or damage being caused to the area by international shipping activities and show how the area is already being protected from such identified vulnerability by the associated protective measures already in place448.
+In the latter case, the application should identify the threat of damage or damage being caused to the area by international shipping activities and show how the area is already being protected from such identified vulnerability by the associated protective measures already in place.
 Each PSSA application should accordingly consist of two parts: 1) description, significance of the area and vulnerability; 2) appropriate associated protective measures and IMO's competence to approve or adopt such measures.

 Reference should be furthermore made to the fact that the application needs to identify the legal basis for each proposed associated protective measure.
 A legal base in this regard may be: (i) any measure that is already available under an existing IMO document (whether in force or not); (ii) any measure that does not exist yet, but could become available through amendment of an IMO instrument or adoption of a new IMO instrument.
 However, the legal basis for any such measure will only be available after amendment or adoption of a new IMO instrument; (iii) any measure proposed for the adoption in the territorial sea, or pursuant to Art.
 211, para.
-6, UNCLOS related to the exclusive economic zone449, where existing measures or a generally applicable measure
+6, UNCLOS related to the exclusive economic zone, where existing measures or a generally applicable measure

-446 YEON KIM, Problems and Processes of Restricting Navigation in Particularly Sensitive Sea Areas, in International Journal of Marine and Coastal Law, 2021, p.
+&lt;sup>446 YEON KIM, Problems and Processes of Restricting Navigation in Particularly Sensitive Sea Areas, in International Journal of Marine and Coastal Law, 2021, p.
 438.

-^{447 2005} PSSA Guidelines, Art.
+&lt;sup>447 2005 PSSA Guidelines, Art.
 7.1.

-448 Ibid., Art.
+Ibid., Art.
 7.2 and 7.3.

-449 Ibid., Art.
+&lt;sup>449 Ibid., Art.
 7.5.2.
 Article 211, para.
-6, a, UNCLOS provides as follows: "Where the international rules and standards referred to in paragraph 1 are inadequate to meet special circumstances and coastal States have reasonable grounds for believing that a particular, clearly defined area of their respective exclusive economic zones is an area where the adoption of special mandatory measures for the prevention of pollution from vessels is required for recognized technical reasons in relation to its oceanographical and ecological conditions, as well as its utilization or the protection of its resources and the particular character of its traffic, the coastal would not adequately address the particularized needs of the proposed area.
+6, a, UNCLOS provides as follows: "Where the international rules and standards referred to in paragraph 1 are inadequate to meet special circumstances and coastal States have reasonable grounds for believing that a particular, clearly defined area of their respective exclusive economic would not adequately address the particularized needs of the proposed area.
 Such measures may include ships' routeing measures, reporting requirements discharge restrictions, operational criteria and prohibited activities.
-They should be specifically tailored to meet the need of the area to prevent, reduce or eliminate the identified vulnerability of the area from international shipping activities450.
-The application should furthermore indicate the categories of ships to which the proposed associated protective measures would apply, whereby account should be taken of the relevant provisions of the UNCLOS and other pertinent documents, with particular regards to vessels entitled to sovereign immunity451.
+They should be specifically tailored to meet the need of the area to prevent, reduce or eliminate the identified vulnerability of the area from international shipping activities.
+The application should furthermore indicate the categories of ships to which the proposed associated protective measures would apply, whereby account should be taken of the relevant provisions of the UNCLOS and other pertinent documents, with particular regards to vessels entitled to sovereign immunity.